Matveibos/rails_answers_and_guides/coffeescript_tutorial.md

 0. How you can compile coffee file to js?

        coffee --compile name_file.coffee

+0. How you can set auto compile on save?

+       # from game.coffee to main.js
+       coffee -j script/main.js -w -c src/game.coffee

 1. How you can create sample function in CoffeeScript?

         hello = (name) ->